agoda-com/Agoda.IoC/README.md

 Reflection is not slow, it's pretty fast in C# actually.
 Where you will hit problems with relfection and speed is if you are doing thousands or millions of opperations, like in a http request on a busy website, using it at startup like this you are doing very few opperations and only when the applicaiton starts.

+## Dedication
+A large amount of the code in this repository was written by Michael Alastair Chamberlain who is no longer with us, so it is with this community contribution we remember him.